 The goal is to raise global awareness on how protecting plant health can help end hunger, reduce poverty, protect the environment and boost economic development.

-Plants, which make up 80% of the food we eat and produce 98 percent of the oxygen we breathe, are under constant and increasing threat from pests and diseases.
+Plants, which make up 80% of the food we eat and produce 98% of the oxygen we breathe, are under constant and increasing threat from pests and diseases.
 According to FAO, up to 40% of global food crops are lost to plant pests and diseases annually.
 This leads to annual agricultural trade losses of more than US$220 billion, leaves millions of people facing hunger, and severely damages agriculture that is the primary income source for poor rural communities.

 This is not the first time plant nutrition has been in the spotlight.
 FAO declared 2016 the “Year of the Pulse.”
 Hundreds of varieties of pulses grown throughout the world.
 Popular ones include all varieties of dried beans, such as kidney beans, lima beans, butter beans, broad beans, chickpeas, cowpeas, black-eyed peas and pigeon peas.
 Pulses are an inexpensive and highly nutritious source of protein and vital micronutrients that can greatly benefit people’s health and livelihoods, particularly in developing countries.
 FAO's goal was to raise awareness of the many benefits of pulses, boost their production and trade, and encourage new and smarter uses throughout the food chain.